adamyie/PORTFOLIO-python_studies_projects/README.md

 # python_studies
-This is adamyie's collection of Python programming, analytics, visualisation, and notebook practices in the form of .ipnyb, .py, .rmd, or .r
+This is adamyie's portfolio/collection of Python programming, analytics report, visualisation, and notebook practices in the form of .ipnyb, .py, .rmd, or .r